 in the healthcare industry, it is essential to record and store all telecommunications interactions

 .
-Using Quality Audit in the contact center can contribute to training agents for correct performance as well as proving compliancy.
+Using Quality Assurance in the contact center can contribute to training agents for correct performance as well as proving compliancy.

-Have a success story related to the use of Quality Audit in your organization?
-Have ideas about how to take Quality Audit to the next level to optimize operations and patient relations?
+Have a success story related to the use of Quality Assurance in your organization?
+Have ideas about how to take Quality Assurance to the next level to optimize operations and patient relations?
 If so...

 SHARE WITH US